alexanderi96/ly/readme.md

 sudo make install
 ```

-Now enable the runit service to make it spawn on startup
+Now enable the service to make it spawn on startup

+If  using runit:
 ```
 sudo ln -s /etc/sv/ly-runit-service /var/service/
 ```